matthewchunqed/DORCIS-public/README.md

 # DORCIS #
 DORCIS is a tool that produces depth and T-depth optimized 3 × 3 and 4 × 4 S-Boxes given a desired target bijective S-Box.
-This tool is built off of the meet-in-the-middle algorithm from [LIGHTER](https://eprint.iacr.org/2017/101), and the quantum circuit extension of LIGHTER known as [LIGHTER-R](https://ieeexplore.ieee.org/abstract/document/9088027).
+This tool is built on top of [LIGHTER](https://eprint.iacr.org/2017/101) and its reversible circuit extension [LIGHTER-R](https://ieeexplore.ieee.org/abstract/document/9088027).
+The corresponding paper can be found on [ePrint]().

-S-Boxes can be passed in using their "LUT" format.
+S-Boxes can be passed in using the "LUT" format.
 This is an 8 or 16 character long string (for 3 and 4 bit S-boxes respectively) such as "196F7C82AED043B5" where the character in the i-th index maps to the i-th input (so "0123456789ABCDEF" refers to the 4-bit identity S-box).

-S-Boxes can also be passed in using their "Bit Slice" format.
+Alternately, S-Boxes can also be passed in using the "bit-slice" format.
 This is an 8 or 19 character long string (for 3 and 4 bit S-boxes respectively).
-The process on how to convert from LUT to Bit Slice is explained in the paper, but the strings must include the spaces.
-For example, "1e 39 6a" is the bit slice form of "01367452".
+The process on how to convert from LUT to bit-slice is explained in the paper, but the strings must include the spaces.
+For example, "1e 39 6a" is the bit-slice form of "01367452".

 ## Command Line Usage ##
     ./non-lin-search [-v] [-w] [-u] [-q] [-t]